-Let me start this off by saying that if ANYONE tells you “<insert name> seed/nut milk doesn’t taste good, don’t try it,” DO NOT LISTEN TO THEM!
-I heard from a friend of mine (who shall remain nameless) that they once tried making pumpkin seed milk, and it tasted horrible.
-So naturally, this discouraged me from trying it for awhile.
+Let me start this off by saying that if ANYONE tells you “<insert name> seed/nut milk doesn’t taste good, don’t try it,” do not listen.
+I heard from a friend of mine (who shall remain nameless) that they once tried making pumpkin seed milk, it tasted horrible and I should never try it.
+Naturally, this discouraged me from trying it for a while.

-As usual, there are only 2 ingredients needed for the seed milk: Pumpkin seeds, and nuts.
+As usual, there are only 2 ingredients needed for the seed milk: Pumpkin seeds, and water.
 I will however also include some optional ingredients (which I have tried) that are also great options!

 So without further ado…let us begin!